veebch/Rcovid/README.md

 # A Scraper for COVID19, as reported by Country

-The .Rmd file that generates the COVID19 plots hosted at [llvll.ch](https://llvll.ch).
+The R scripts that generates the COVID19 plots hosted at [llvll.ch](https://llvll.ch).

 ![screenshot](screenshot.png)